IvanTepes/Space-Facts/README.md

 ### Icons

-The icons used in this project are provided by [Font Awesome 5.13.0](https://fontawesome.com/).
+The icons used in this project are provided by [Font Awesome](https://fontawesome.com/).
-They were used as social media icons in the footer and on contact page as address,comment and map.
+They were used as social media icons in the footer and on contact page as address, comment and map.

 ## Wireframes

-Wireframes were designed with [Balsamiq Wireframes 4.0.28](https://balsamiq.com/wireframes/).
-These were the first version of scope and some things have changed,removed or leave for later development.
+Wireframes were designed with [Balsamiq Wireframes](https://balsamiq.com/wireframes/).
+These were the first version of scope and some things have changed, removed or leave for later development.
 * Mobile  [here](/assets/images/readme/wireframes/mobile.png)
 * Detskop home [here](/assets/images/readme/wireframes/index.png)
 * Detskop planets [here](/assets/images/readme/wireframes/planets.png)